codexops/fractional-test-task/README.md

 - AWS credentials ( ACCESS_ID and SECRET_KEY ) for EKS access

 ## Overview
+Infrastructure provisioning
 Containerization of node application
 Orchestration( Deployent in Kubernetes cluster)
 Github workflow for CI/CD

+### Terraform

+Infrastructure on AWS has been created with terraform.

+For more details please refer ../terraform/README.md

 ### Dockerfile
 Some of the security practices I have followed: